 6. How do you see the future of Portuguese funds changing?

-From 1 January 2022, changes are due to be introduced that are designed to correct real estate price distortions in the areas of Lisbon, Oporto, and the whole Algarve region, so this will impact the number of individuals choosing to invest in funds instead of real estate for their Golden Visa application.
-Investors will be blocked from buying residential properties in these areas, as well as in coastal areas such as Setubal and the Silver Coast and will be directed to areas more inland.
+From 1 January 2022, changes were introduced that are designed to correct real estate price distortions in the areas of Lisbon, Oporto, and the whole Algarve region, so this will impact the number of individuals choosing to invest in funds instead of real estate for their Golden Visa application.
+Investors are now blocked from buying residential properties in these areas, as well as in coastal areas such as Setubal and the Silver Coast and are being directed to areas more inland.
 Areas of Portugal such as the Douro Valley, Aljezur, Peneda-Gerês, and Madeira, also offer attractive investment potential and I do not think it will be long before these become particular hotspots for HNWIs.
-But just to quickly note, the forthcoming restrictions will not apply to commercial property.
+But just to quickly note, the restrictions do not apply to commercial property.

 However, this will not be the only thing that influences individuals to invest in Funds though.
-Covid-19 has impacted the world, but optimism is certainly starting to rise as vaccine programmes are put in place and there is more certainty this year.
+Covid-19 has impacted the world, but optimism is certainly starting to rise as vaccine programmes have proved successful and there is more certainty this year.
 For the UK and Europe, Brexit has taken place.
 All of these factors have led to new trends in the market.
 We are more interested in investing in sustainable, ethical investing and environmental causes.
-Technology has change and artificial intelligence is booming.
-I recently wrote an article on the recent trends we expect to see over the next few years – which you can read here.
+Technology has changed and artificial intelligence is booming.
 All of the recent influences that have come from Brexit, the global pandemic, have affected the Funds sector internationally, and it is a very exciting time for investors as there are so many unique opportunities available.

 STAG, as a Portuguese venture capital fund manager, is delighted to be heavily involved in this exciting time of commercial innovation and entrepreneurship in Portugal.
 All Venture Capital Funds are managed by a management company, such as STAG, who invest, for a limited period, in companies offering a high growth potential.